3.7 maternal deaths per 100,000 live births

-Following the publication of the statistics on causes of death, Statbel can now publish the maternal mortality statistics for the period 2011-2015.
-With 4 direct maternal deaths and 1 late maternal death (after 42 days) identified in 2015, the maternal mortality ratio for this five-year period (centred on 2013) amounts to 4.6 deaths for 100,000 live births.
-That is a significant decrease compared to the 3 or 4 previous years (5.2 deaths for 100,000 live births in 2012, but 6.1 in 2009).
-No indirect maternal deaths or maternal deaths of non-resident mothers were identified in 2015
+Following the publication of the statistics on causes of death, Statbel can now publish the maternal mortality statistics for the period 2012-2016.
+With 4 direct maternal deaths, 1 indirect maternal death and 1 late maternal death (after 42 days) identified in 2016, the maternal mortality ratio for this five-year period centered on 2014 amounts to 3.7 deaths for 100,000 live births.
+That is a significant decrease since 2009 (6.1 maternal deaths for the period 2007-2011).

 |Year||Maternal mortality among residents (resident women)|